Template Customization Guide

 🌐

 Manages multiplayer networking with Photon Fusion.
-Required only if enableMultiplayer = true in FirebaseIntegration component.
+Only needed if you have enableMultiplayer turned on in FirebaseIntegration.

 Required if Multiplayer